Uniform Last-Iterate Guarantee for Bandits and Reinforcement Learning: Introduction

+\item Finally, we propose a new algorithm for tabular episodic Markov decision processes (MDPs), which achieves a near-optimal ULI guarantee.
+In particular, our algorithm adapts uncertainty-driven reward functions to encourage exploration of the transition model, which ensures accurate estimations of value functions across all policies.
+The final ULI guarantee is achieved by conducting policy elimination. \end{itemize*}

-\textbf{Related Work.} In bandit problems, regret and PAC bounds are widely adopted to evaluate the cumulative performance of algorithms.
-More concretely, one line of research \citep{auer2002finite,auer2002nonstochastic,abbasi2011improved,li2010contextual,zimmert2019optimal} aims to minimize the regret which measures the difference between the cumulative rewards of the selected arms and that of the best arm in hindsight.
-The PAC guarantees are more common than the regret when studying the pure-exploration/best arm identification problems \citep{even2006action,kalyanakrishnan2012pac,zhou2014optimal,fiez2019sequential,li2022instance}.
-One of the popular PAC measures is $(\delta,\epsilon)$-PAC which suggests that with probability at least $1-\delta$, the algorithm can output a near-optimal arm at most $\epsilon$ away from the optimal one by using a sample complexity polynomial in $1/\epsilon$.
-Later, \citet{dann2017unifying} introduce a new framework called uniform-PAC to unify both performance measures and develop an optimistic algorithm for episodic Markov decision processes (MDPs).
+\textbf{Related work.} In online decision-making problems, regret and PAC bounds are widely adopted to evaluate the cumulative performance of algorithms.
+More concretely, one line of research \citep{auer2002finite,auer2002nonstochastic,abbasi2011improved,li2010contextual,jin2018q} aims to minimize the regret which measures the difference between the cumulative rewards of the selected policies and that of the best policy in hindsight.
+The PAC guarantees are more common than the regret when studying the pure-exploration/best policy identification problems \citep{even2006action,kalyanakrishnan2012pac,wagenmaker2022beyond}.
+One of the popular PAC measures is $(\delta,\epsilon)$-PAC which suggests that with probability at least $1-\delta$, the algorithm can output a near-optimal policy at most $\epsilon$ away from the optimal one by using a sample complexity polynomial in $1/\epsilon$.
+Later, \citet{dann2017unifying} introduce a new framework called uniform-PAC to unify both metrics and develop a uniform-PAC algorithm for episodic Markov decision processes (MDPs).
 Subsequent works design uniform-PAC algorithms for MDPs with linear function approximation \citep{he2021uniform} and bounded Eluder dimension \citep{wu2023uniform}.
-Though uniform-PAC strengthens regret and $(\delta,\epsilon)$-PAC bound, it still fails to characterize the instantaneous performance of bandit algorithms, in the sense that a uniform-PAC algorithm, even with a good cumulative performance, can play significantly bad arms for some large rounds.
+Though uniform-PAC strengthens regret and $(\delta,\epsilon)$-PAC bound, it still fails to characterize the instantaneous performance of online algorithms, i.e., a uniform-PAC algorithm, even with a good cumulative performance, can play bad policies for some late rounds.